 The only thing I’ve noticed about taking the gel is how low my mood can get towards the end of the bottle.
 When I’m about ½ way through the bottle I find that the pumps get smaller, this can really cause my mood to drop.
 Now, I start a new bottle earlier or do a few extra pumps.

-I found I got thrush a lot more once in surmeno so spoke to my Doctor about this who prescribed a vaginal estrogen cream, this has pretty much stopped me getting it.
+I found I got thrush a lot more once in surmeno so spoke to my Doctor about this who prescribed a vaginal cream, this has pretty much stopped me getting it.
+Basically, when you are using HRT with estrogen, it can cause an increase in frequency of yeast infections like thrush.
+READ here

 I wrote up all the ways I manage to switch off and get to sleep now in my blog, 5 natural sleep supplements.